-QUESTIONER: In witnessing to a non-believer, how can we answer this type question when someone says, “If Christ is the only way to heaven, then how does a little child who cannot discern the truth go to heaven, and how does Christ’s atonement come into to play for the Old Testament people?"
+MALE: In witnessing to a nonbeliever, how can we answer this type question, when someone says, “If Christ is the only way to heaven, then how does a little child, who cannot discern the truth, go to heaven, and how does Christ’s atonement come into play for the Old Testament people?

-JOHN: Okay.
-Let's take the little child first of all.
-You have to bring into focus the sovereignty and justice of God.
-I think that the key thing is in the Old Testament where David’s little baby died in infancy prior to reaching a period of life where he could make a conscience commitment to God and David said, when he died, “He cannot come to me, but I shall go to him.”
-And I believe that David had the confidence that that child went into the care of God because God is a God of justice and love and mercy and God is not going to damn an individual to an eternal hell who has absolutely no capacity to make a choice.
+JOHN: Okay, let’s take a little child, first of all.
+You have to bring into focus the sovereignty and the justice of God.
+I think that the key thing is in the Old Testament, where David’s little baby died in infancy prior to reaching a period of life where he could make a conscious commitment to God.
+And David said when he died, “He cannot come to me, but I shall go to him.”
+And I believe that David had the confidence that that child went into the care of God, because God is a God of justice and love and mercy, and God is not going to damn an individual to an eternal hell who has absolutely no capacity to make a choice.

-Abraham was saved by the death of Jesus Christ on the cross because only Christ’s death could atone for his sin.
-Even though it didn’t come, but it’s no more problem, right, that he was before it than the problem that we’re way after it because in God’s eyes there’s no time anyway, right?
-So the cross stretches through all eons of time.
+Abraham was saved by the death of Jesus Christ on the cross, because only Christ’s death could atone for his sin, even though it didn’t come – but it’s no more problem – right? – that he was before it than the problem that we’re way after it.
+Because in God’s eyes, there’s no time anyway.
+Right?
+So, the cross stretches through all of the eons of time.
 Okay.
-Yes.

-QUESTIONER: In light of the situation today where,
+MALE: In light of the situation today where –

 JOHN: In light of what?

-QUESTIONER: The situation of today where we’re seeing that Christ’s return is imminent, I feel that, and we’re seeing maybe the one world ruler coming about over there in the European Common Market, just many things of Bible prophecy and after reading Hal Lindsey's books and things like that I just wanted to know what the attitude of a Christian is for the subject of food storage.
+MALE: The situation of today, where we’re seeing that Christ’s return is imminent – I feel that – and we’re seeing the one – maybe the one-world ruler coming about over there in the European Common Market, just many things that have Bible prophecy and rapture – I’ve been reading Hal Lindsay’s books – and things like that, I just wanted to know what the attitude of a Christian is for the subject of food storage?

-QUESTIONER: How about Joseph when he was told to stockpile for the famine that was going to come on the land?
+MALE: How about Joseph when he was told to stockpile for the famine that was going to come on the land.